-Note - certain restricted words and expressions - set out in Part 4 of the Business Names Registration (Availability of Names) Determination 2015 - can't be used in a company's name without the consent of a Minister or the Australian Prudential Regulation Authority (APRA).
-For more information, see ASIC's webpage 'Company name availability'.
+Note - certain restricted words and expressions - set out in Part 4 of the Business Names Registration (Availability of Names) Determination 2015 (Cth) - can't be used in a company's name without the consent of a minister or the Australian Prudential Regulation Authority (APRA).
+For more information, see ASIC's webpage 'Rules for acceptable company names'.

 If you have a company name in mind but don't think you will be ready to submit a company registration application for some time, you can submit a Form 410 - application for reservation of a name to reserve your proposed name for a period of two months from the date of approval.
 This can be extended by resubmitting the same form before the reservation expiry date.
-There is an application fee attached (\$55 as at April 2023).
+There is an application fee attached (\$61 as at March 2025).